 Director: Veronica McGuire, Thunder Bay, ON, is of Ojibwe and Irish descent.
 Ms. McGuire has worked: on many Youth and Elders’ Forums with the Nuclear Waste Management Organization; with the Associate Director for Indigenous Natural Resources, Lakehead University’s Indigenous Initiatives Office, and Lakehead University’s Geology department to develop a geological certificate for Indigenous youth in remote areas in Ontario; and, with the Ontario Metis Aboriginal Association (OMAA) to provide information about Metis rights within Canada.
-She will graduate from Lakehead University’s Anthropology Department in Spring 2021 and will pursue a Master of Science degree in Archaeology and Environmental Studies.
+She graduated from Lakehead University’s Anthropology Department in Spring 2021 and is pursuing a Master of Science degree in Archaeology and Environmental Studies.
 Ms. McGuire supports CAHEP’s equity commitments regarding the Truth and Reconciliation Calls to Action and will help CAHEP form new partnerships with different youth groups and Indigenous communities.
 She is most passionate about using art as a way to promote healthy outlets for youth.

-Director: Renata Mesic, Thunder Bay, ON is an associate at RBC Dominion Securities with several years of banking experience.
+Director: Renata Mesic, Thunder Bay, ON is an Associate at RBC Dominion Securities with several years of banking experience.
 Her passion for business developed as she completed her Honours Bachelors of Commerce – Finance, and MBA at Lakehead University.
 Additionally, she has spent the majority of her spare time exploring her artistic side, as she was a competitive dancer for 15 years, a dance teacher for 4 years, and further has a passion for makeup artistry.
 Miss Mesic is excited to use her professional Finance and Human Resources education and experience along with her artistic side to support the success of CAHEP’s programs.

 Advisor (non-voting): Dr. Lisa Korteweg, Education Faculty, Lakehead University, Thunder Bay ON.
 Dr. Korteweg has agreed to serve as an advisor for the next four years for our Speak Up Program.
 She brings her vast experiences and expertise working: with the three school boards in Thunder Bay; with Indigenous organizations and groups; at the university; and, on various program evaluation methods and techniques to support CAHEP in its equity commitments and administrative responsibilities.